JamesonWelch/py-project-template/README.md

-# py-project-template
+# Template for Python projects

-Template for Python projects
+Common files and configurations for most Pythoh projects